VirusTotal/yara-x/docs/Module Developer's Guide.md

 module, but we need to populate that structure with actual values extracted from the scanned files.
 That's where the module's main function enters into play.
-But before going into the details of how to implement this function, let's discuss first the differences between `proto2` and `proto3`, as they may determine some aspects of our implementation.
+But before going into the details of how to implement this function, let's discuss the differences between `proto2` and `proto3`, as they may determine some aspects of our implementation.

 ## Proto2 vs Proto3

 When writing a YARA module you can choose between `proto2` and `proto3` for writing the protobuf that describes your module's structure.
-Both of them are very similar, but they also have significant differences.
+Both of them are very similar, but they also have some differences.

 One of the most important differences is that in `proto2` fields are either `optional` or `required`, while in `proto3` all fields are optional, and therefore